bramswenson/harmonize/README.md

 harmonize is a rails 3 engine that allows one to harmonize entire scopes of an ActiveRecord model with arbitrary external data sources.

 harmonize works by allowing one to setup feeds from external data called "sources". harmonize applies the "source" feeds to sets of ActiveRecord instances called "targets".
 These sets of "source" and "target" data are then handed of to a "strategy" to determine how to use the source to modify the target.
-When applying a "strategy" harmonize creates a Harmonize::Log which has_many Harmonize::Modifications.
+When applying a "strategy" harmonize creates a Harmonize::Log which has\_many Harmonize::Modifications.
 These records are then used to report information about the harmonize process.

 ## Simple Example

 Lets pretend we work for a company that has a large list of stores.
 This list of stores in maintained in a database we don't have access to directly.
 The database administrator wrote a script to export the data in CSV format and upload it to our application.
 In our application we have a Store model but we always want it to be in harmony with the latest CSV file uploaded by the administrator.
-Every store has a unique name and an address, and the upstream database uses the name as the primary_key.
+Every store has a unique name and an address, and the upstream database uses the attribute :name as the primary\_key.

     class Store < ActiveRecord::Base
       validates :name, :address, :presence => true

       # Setup a harmonizer
       harmonize do |config|
+        # use :name from the source data as the lookup key for target records
         config.key = :name
       end